By Andrew H., Auxiliar de Conversación in Murcia 20/21.

 The city of Cartagena has a small beach Cala Cortina that is within walking distance and I go here with my fellow teachers to sunbathe, even to have a nap on the beach during the evenings after a long day of teaching.

 Everything, be it food, stores, bars or beaches are available near our house.
 So, I’m very happy with my home in this city for a second year.
-All of Spain has an illustrious history of architecture from the bright, colourful, vivid spectacle of Arabic buildings, to the dark somber Gothic structures that line the main citadels.
+All of Spain has an illustrious history of architecture from the bright, colourful, vivid spectacle of Arabic buildings, to the dark sombre Gothic structures that line the main citadels.
 Our home gazes down at beautiful illustriously designed cream-coloured homes articulated with deliciously detailed shapes strewn as far as the eye can see.

 In terms of working here and the lifestyle, Cartagena grants a perfect location for people who love warm sunny holidays.
-A key reason I prefer the Murcia region over many neighboring regions of Spain or countries is that since Murcia is so far south.
+A key reason I prefer the Murcia region over many neighbouring regions of Spain or countries is that since Murcia is so far south.
 It provides near-endless blue skies, sunny days, heat and is perfect for sunbathing and getting a tan.
 These qualities are so far apart from my home of Ireland.
-The winter this year in Cartagena city is warm and cozy enough to spend lovely evenings outside around the cities and beaches even after days of work, where they would darken and sour in Ireland.
+The winter this year in Cartagena city is warm and cosy enough to spend lovely evenings outside around the cities and beaches even after days of work, where they would darken and sour in Ireland.

 In Cartagena and the greater Murcia region, people speak a different, rougher dialect than what is common in other regions of Spain.
 I still feel that it is not too difficult to get the hang of, and it makes other common Spanish dialects easier to understand after some time spent living here.